Villano III: AAA (1995–1998)

-In 1995 the UWA was forced to close down, leaving Los Villanos without a home base for the first time in their careers.
-The brothers soon signed with Antonio Peña's AAA and began working for the promotion as a trios group, marking Villano III's transition from being primarily a singles wrestler to working more trios matches.
-In March 1996 Los Villanos defeated Cien Caras, Heavy Metal, and Latin Lover to become the inaugural holders of the AAA Americas Trios Championship, a title created by Peña specifically for Los Villanos as AAA did not have an active trios championship before.
+In 1995, the UWA was forced to close down, leaving Los Villanos without a home base for the first time in their careers.
+The brothers soon signed with Antonio Peña's Lucha Libre AAA Worldwide (AAA) and began working for the promotion as a trios group, marking Villano III's transition from being primarily a singles wrestler to working more trios matches.
+In March 1996, Los Villanos defeated Cien Caras, Heavy Metal, and Latin Lover to become the inaugural holders of the AAA Americas Trios Championship, a title created by Peña specifically for Los Villanos as AAA did not have an active trios championship before.
 The team held the championship until November 19, 1996, when they lost to Los Oficiales (Guardia, Oficial, and Vigilante), but regained the championship less than two months later.
 Los Villanos also became the first ever Mexican National Atómicos Champions, teaming with Pierroth Jr. to win the four-man team exclusive championship.
 By mid-1996, Villano IV and Villano V had begun working for the US-based World Championship Wrestling (WCW).
 In 1997 most of the wrestlers that worked for WCW split off from AAA to form Promo Azteca, which included the Villano brothers.
-By leaving AAA Los Villanos vacated both the Americas Trios title and the Mexican National Atómicos Championship.
+By leaving AAA, Los Villanos vacated both the Americas Trios title and the Mexican National Atómicos Championship.